SUNDAY PALS

 Yes, just a few — enough to keep everyone safe and the experience kind.

-• Don’t include personal details like your home address, phone number, or social media handles.
+Don’t include personal details like your home address, phone number, or social media handles.
 All contact stays through the Sunday Pals network.

-• Keep your letters kind and respectful.
+Keep your letters kind and respectful.
 Sunday Pals is about connection, not debate or persuasion.

-• No sales, promotions, or self-advertising of any kind.
+No sales, promotions, or self-advertising of any kind.

-• Shops can refuse to hold or deliver any letter that feels unsafe or inappropriate.
+Shops can refuse to hold or deliver any letter that feels unsafe or inappropriate.

-• If you want to stop writing or take a break, just let your shop know — no awkwardness required.
+If you want to stop writing or take a break, just let your shop know — no awkwardness required.

-Sign up to be a Letter-Keeper.
+Sign up for more information about becoming a Letter-Keeper.